Alwin-James/CompanyApiSolution/README.md

 ## Overview

-**CompanyApiSolution** is a .NET 6+ Web API application that serves as a middle-tier service for managing company records.
+**CompanyApiSolution** is a .NET 6+ Web API application for managing company records.
+It supports operations such as creating, retrieving, and updating companies, and it uses JWT-based authentication for security.
+Swagger is used for API documentation and testing.
 The API supports creating, retrieving, and updating Company records with the following fields:

 -   **Name**
 -   **Stock Ticker**